vzool/docs/app/user-guide.md

 If any active filters are present, an _orange dot_ will be shown on top of the filter icon.
 Individual filters can be removed by hovering over it and clicking "Remove".
 All filters (and any Search query) can be cleared by clicking the "X" in the search box.

 ::: tip
-Multiple filters are added together with "and," not "or".
+Multiple filters are added together with "and" not "or".
 For example: _Name_ contains "Ben" **and** _Location_ is "Brooklyn" would only return results where both filters match.
 :::

 ### Sorting